limengdu/OSHW-XIAO-Series/README.md

 - An application demo, experiment, or creative build
 - A project originally published on GitHub, Hackster, Instructables, or a personal blog

-Both `hardware-focused` and `software-focused` projects are welcome，and we provide two easy ways to submit your project:
+Both `hardware-focused` and `software-focused` projects are welcome, and you can submit your project by:

-**option 1: Submit via GitHub**

 1. Fork this repository

 2. Create a new file under the community-diy-projects/ directory.
 File name format:
 	```
 	XIAO_<ChipPlatform>_<KeyTech>_<ProjectName>
-	# KeyTech:hardware, software, or protocol, or framework…
+	# KeyTech: hardware, software, or protocol, or framework…
 	```

 3. Use the **Community Project Template** below to describe your project